Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.

 - Perform the test from different locations around your home; speed can vary depending on how far away you are physically from your router

-- Perform the test at different times of the day; you can expect reduced speeds between 5 pm and 10 pm when more people are generally accessing the Internet.
+- Perform the test at different times of the day; you can expect reduced speeds between 5 pm and 10 pm when more people are generally accessing the network

 - Perform the test using different tools; most are free and easily available through a web page or an app on your smartphone